zenonet/SusLang/README.md

 ## The concept

 Every player color from Among Us is a one-byte variable.
 This byte stores how sus that person is.
 You can increase variables by saying people did suspicious things like venting or killing.
+Additionally, a color becomes less sus, when you tell everybody that they did a visual task or were with you.

 ## The file format